Skip to content

 Storing micro-specs in code commentsComments lack structured format; agents may not parse them as actionable specifications during generationStore in dedicated .md files in the /specs/ directory; feed explicitly to the agent as input

-Circular validation is the most dangerous anti-pattern: the same agent writes the code and the tests that validate it.
-The structural fix: separate code-writing and test-writing contexts so agents share only the spec and API contract.
+Circular validation is the most dangerous of these: the structural fix is to separate code-writing and test-writing contexts so agents share only the spec and API contract.

 Tradeoffs and Limitations